KajJagtenberg/eventdb/README.md

 The features on the roadmap in no particular order:

-- Advanced authentication
-- TLS support
+- TLS Client Authentication
 - ACL or other authorization scheme
-- Choosable argument encodings (msgpack, protobuf)
 - Projection Engine
-- Asynchronous replication (with external leader election)
+- Asynchronous replication (with etcd for leader election)
-- Optional synchronous replication (with Raft)
-- Backups
-- Pub/Sub notifications
 - Downstream message broker connectors (such as Kafka, RabbitMQ)
 - Web UI
 - Client libraries for other languages
+- CLI
+- Prometheus metrics

 ## Contributions